-- 1 (s) Seafarer refers to any Filipino who is to be employed, is employed, or is engaged to work in any capacity on board a ship covered under this Act; - 3 (t) Ship or Vessel refers to any kind, class, or type of craft or artificial contrivance 4 capable of floating in water, whether publicly or privately owned, ordinarily 5 engaged in commercial activities; and - Shipowner or Principal refers to the owner of the ship employing Filipino 6 (u) seafarers to work on board domestic ships and ships engaged in international 7 trade, or any other organization or person, such as the manager, agent, or 8 bareboat charterer, who has assumed the responsibility for the operation and 9 management of the ship from the shipowner, and who, in assuming such 10 responsibilities, has agreed to take over all the attendant duties and 11 responsibilities of a shipowner under this Act, regardless of whether any other 12 organization or persons fulfill certain duties or responsibilities on behalf of the 13 shipowner.
-14
+- n) Point of Hire refers to the place indicated in the contract of employment, and which shall be the basis in determining the commencement of the contract; - o) Recognized Organizations refer to organizations recognized by the DOLE to carry out inspections or issue the Maritime Labour Certificate in accordance with the scope of activities covered by their authorizations; - p) Repatriation refers to the process of returning a seafarer to the point of destination, which shall be at the point of hire or the seafarer's place of domicile, at the option of the seafarer, or in case of incapacity or death, at the option of his/her next-of-kin; - q) Standard Employment Contract (SEC) or Employment Contract refers to a government-prescribed contract containing the minimum terms and conditions of employment; - r) Seafarer refers to any Filipino who is to be employed, is employed, or is engaged to work in any capacity on board a ship covered under this Act; - s) Ship or Vessel -refers to any kind, class, or type of craft or artificial contrivance capable of floating in water, whether publicly or privately owned, ordinarily engaged in commercial activities; and - t) Shipowner or Principal refers to the owner of the ship employing Filipino seafarers to work on board domestic ships and ships engaged in international trade, or any other organization or person, such as the manager, agent, or bareboat charterer, who has assumed the responsibility for the operation and management of the ship from the shipowner, and who, in assuming such responsibilities, has agreed to take over all the attendant duties and responsibilities of a shipowner under this Act, regardless of whether any other organization or persons fulfill certain duties or responsibilities on behalf of the shipowner.

-CHAPTER III

-SEAFARER'S RIGHTS

-Sec.
-5. Right to Just Terms and Conditions of Work. - Seafarers shall have the right to:

-- 19 (a) A safe and secure workplace that complies with safety standards; - 20 (b) Decent working and living conditions on board a ship;

-- 21 (c) Medical care and confirmatory tests, welfare measures, and other forms of 22 health and social protection; - 23 (d) Fair terms and conditions of employment, including salary commensurate to 24 their rank, hours of work, paid sick leave or sickness benefits, the maximum 25 number of workers hours, and minimum hours of rest periods, consistent with 26 Philippine laws or international maritime conventions; and - 27 (e) Compensation and benefits in the event of death or long-term disability for occupational injuries, illnesses, hazards.

-Sec.
-6. Right to Self-Organization, to Engage in Collective Bargaining, and to Participate in Democratic Exercises. - Seafarers shall enjoy the right to self-organization, to collectively bargain, to form or join international organization of seafarers or network with seafarers of different nationalities, and to participate in the deliberation of issues and in the formulation of policies that affect them, including the guarantee of representation in governing boards or appointment in government instrumentalities.

-Women seafarers shall also have the right, and be encouraged, to join, assist, or form labor unions or associations, or form networks with women seafarers of different nationalities.

-Sec.
-7. Right to Educational Advancement and Training at Reasonable and Affordable Costs. - Seafarers shall have access to educational advancement and training at reasonable and affordable costs.

-Toward this end, relevant government agencies shall:
+1 CHAPTER III 2 SEAFARER'S RIGHTS 3 Sec.
+5. Right to Just Terms and Conditions of Work Seafarers shall have the righ 4 to: 5 a) A safe and secure workplace that complies with safety standards; 6 b) Decent working and living conditions on board a ship; 7 c) Medical care and confirmatory tests, welfare measures, and other forms of 8 health and social protection; 9 d) Fair terms and conditions of employment, including salary commensurate to 10 their rank, hours of work, paid sick leave or sickness benefits, the maximum 11 number of workers hours, and minimum hours of rest periods, consistent with 12 Philippine laws or international maritime conventions; and 13 e) Compensation and benefits in the event of death or long-term disability for 14 occupational injuries, illnesses, hazards.
+15 Sec.
+6. Right to Self-Organization, to Engage in Collective Bargaining, and to 16 Participate in Democratic Exercises Seafarers shall enjoy the right to self- organization 17 to collectively bargain, to form or join international organization of seafarers or 18 network with seafarers of different nationalities, and to participate in the deliberation 19 of issues and in the formulation of policies that affect them, including the guarantee 20 of representation in governing boards or appointment in government 21 instrumentalities.
+22 Women seafarers shall also have the right, and be encouraged, to join, assist, or 23 form labor unions or associations, or form networks with women seafarers of 24 different nationalities.
+25 Sec.
+7. Right to Educational Advancement and Training at Reasonable and Affordable 26 Costs Seafarers shall have access to educational advancement and training at 27 reasonable and affordable costs.
+28 Toward this end, relevant government agencies shall: 29 a) Regulate the operation of all educational and training institutions offering 30 courses related to seafaring;